-Danbury Conn., Sept.
-8.-Wilson F. Thrall, an optician, 74 years old, died here from starvation.
-Thrall declared two months ago that he would eat no more and refused food after that except when forced to eak

-an iowa man

-Discovers the Right Thing at the
+Discovers the Right Thing at the Right Time.

-Mr. E. Sayre, official government and meteorological reporter, residing at Ogden, Iowa, was a very sick man from his kidneys.
-Mr. Sayre was prostrated in the summer of 1898, and almost despaired, as all endeavors to check the trouble proved of no avail; just at the danger point of kidney trouble he found a remedy that cured him.
-It was in a little wooden
+Mr. E. Sayre, official government and netcorological reporter, residing at Ogden, Iowa, was a very sick man from his kidneys.
+Mr. Sayre was prostrated in the summer of 1898, and almost despaired, ns all endeavors to check the trouble proved of no avail; just at the danger point of kidney trouble he found a remedy that cured him.
+It was in a little wooden box and send to us with your name and address, plainly written, we will mail you court.

-LOOKED LIKE THIS-

-If you have any kiducy or bladder ills and want to be cured, cut out this coupon, send to us with your name and address, plainly written, we will mail you a free trial.
+If you have any kiducy or bladder ills and want to be cured, cut out this coupon,

-THIS COUPON good for a free trial of DOAN'S KIDNEY PILLS, a modern kidney specific for Backache, Rheumatia Pains, Urinary Disorders, Diabetes, Dropsy, and all ills of the Kidneys and Bladder.
-FOSTER-MILBURN CO., Buffalo, N. Y.
+A FREE TRIAL. $\sim\sim\sim\sim\sim$ THIS COUPON good for a free trial of DOAN'S KIDNEY FILLS, a modern kidney specific for Fackacke, Rheumatia Fains, Urinary Disorders, Diabetes, Dropsy, and all ills of the Kidneys and Bladder.
+FOSTER-MILEURN CO., Buffalo, N. Y.